galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 {: .hands_on}

-# Step 4: Show the occurrence of the chosen specie through the years
+# Step 4: Show the occurrence of the chosen species through the years

-In order to be able to draw conclusions based on the occurrence, you have to create a flight curve that shows the occurence of the specie
+In order to be able to draw conclusions based on the occurrence, you have to create a flight curve that shows the occurence of the species you chose.

 ### Running Bowtie2